-NOTES TO THE FINANCIAL STATEMENTS December 31, 2020 (Expressed in Tripidad and Tobardo Dollars)
+December 31, 2020 (ssed in Trinidad and Tobago Dollars

 • If the expected restructuring will result in derecognition of the existing asset, then the expected fair value of the new asset is treated as the final cash flow from the existing financial asset at the time of its derecognition.
 This amount is included in calculating the cash shortfalls from the existing financial asset that are discounted from the expected date of derecognition to the reporting date using the original effective interest rate of the existing financial asset.